Things to Do in Michigan

 What makes this experience unique is that it’s a completely voluntary event that is created by neighbors who are carrying on a tradition.

-Detroit Zoo - Zoo Boo, Royal Oak - Fall In Metro Detroit
+Detroit Zoo - Zoo Boo, Royal Oak - Fall in Metro Detroit

 Detroit Zoo – Zoo Boo | photo via @jenrhora